app-generator/tutorial-django/README.md

 ## [Django CRUD Tutorial](./django-crud-tutorial.md)

 :point_right: Django is based on MVT (Model View Template) architecture and revolves around CRUD (Create Read Update Delete) operations.
-In general, CRUD means performing Create, Retrieve, Update and Delete operations on a table in a database.
+In general, CRUD means performing Create, Read, Update and Delete operations on a table in a database.

 <br />